 role of mitochondrial bioenergetics in a variety of age-related conditions.
 Click here to find out more about his work.

-Benjamin H. Han, MD MPH is Assistant Professor in the Division of Geriatrics and Gerontology within the Department of Medicine.
+Benjamin H. Han, MD MPH is Assistant Professor in the Division of Geriatrics, Gerontology and Palliative Care within the Department of Medicine.
 He is a geriatrician, addiction medicine physician, and a clinician-researcher.
 His research focuses on the intersection of chronic medical disease and substance use disorders.
 The aim of his research is to better manage chronic diseases among adults with substance use disorders as well as understand the changing trends of substance use among older adults.
 His work integrates the principles of evidence-based geriatric medicine with addiction medicine and harm reduction interventions.
 He is currently funded by a K23 from the National Institute on Drug Abuse (NIDA) to embed geriatric-based interventions into opioid treatment programs.
 Click here to view his publications.

 Biren Kamdar, MD, MBA, MHS Associate Clinical Professor, Department of Medicine.
 Dr. Kamdar is a health services researcher is the Division of Pulmonary, Critical Care and Sleep Medicine.
 His NIA-funded research focuses on sleep-wake rhythms in the intensive care unit (ICU); in particular, methods to evaluate sleep in critically ill adults and to measure the effect of interventions to improve sleep-wake cycles on delirium and other important outcomes.
 Dr. Kamdar is also involved in system-wide delirium detection and prevention efforts.
 Click here to find out more about his work.

-Maile Karris, MD, is an Associate Clinical Professor in the Division of Geriatrics and Gerontology in addition to the Division of Infectious Diseases and Global Public Health.
+Maile Karris, MD, is an Associate Clinical Professor in the Division of Geriatrics, Gerontology and Palliative Care, in addition to the Division of Infectious Diseases and Global Public Health.
 She is a clinical translational researcher who is trained and published in the impact of antiretroviral therapy regimens on HIV associated T lymphocyte immunology and the association of HIV associated inflammation on clinical outcomes.
 Her interest in inflammation and its impact of clinical outcomes and her steadily aging clinical practice of people living with HIV has lead her to research questions focused on older adults living with HIV (OALWH).
 Current projects include characterization of the syndemics of aging with HIV, exploring the impact of polypharmacy in OALWH on geriatric conditions, and evaluation of HIV provider opinions on caring for OALWH.
 She is also collaborating with Dr. Robert Owens on a proposal to characterize the endotypes and phenotypes of obstructive sleep apnea in people living with HIV, and Dr. Peter Mazonson to develop an online support for OALWH community (Aging with Dignity, Health, Optimism and Community or ADHOC).
 Click here to find out more about her work.

 María J. Marquine, Ph.D.